 - Pregnancy tests must be done before treatment to know if this medicine is suited for you to take.

-- Routine tests (e.g. eye examination, liver and heart function, blood tests, eye examination) may be done while you are being treated with this medicine.
+- Routine tests (e.g. eye examination, liver and heart function, blood tests) may be done while you are being treated with this medicine.

 - Your blood pressure may suddenly change without you noticing it.
 Monitor your blood pressure during treatment.